This is NOT an official government website. We are an independent resource providing information and assistance to travelers.

 Sefton ********

-Do not include your Thai work orbit and non b.
+Do not include your Thai work permit and non b.
 People have been denied because the person processing believed they would work with Thai clients and income sources.
 Use only non Thai clients and trade.

 Lucas **********